Château d'If: The château today

 The château's use as a prison ceased at the end of the 19th century.
-It was demilitarized and opened to the public on 23 September 1890.
-It can be reached by boat from Marseille's old port.
-Its fame comes from the setting for Dumas' novel, The Count of Monte Cristo.
-This fame has made the prison a popular tourist destination.
+It was demilitarized and opened to the public on 23 September 1890, and can be reached by boat from Marseille's old port.
+Its fame as the setting for Dumas' novel The Count of Monte Cristo has made the prison a popular tourist destination.

-Mark Twain visited the château in July 1867 during a months-long pleasure excursion.
+Mark Twain visited the château in July 1867, during a months-long pleasure excursion.
 He recounts his visit in his book, The Innocents Abroad.
 He says a guide took his party into the prison, which was not yet open to the public, and inside the cells, one of which he says housed the "Iron Mask".
 There is a sign at the château that says "Prison dite de l'Homme au Masque de Fer" ("Said to be the prison of the Man in the Iron Mask"), but this is likely only legend since the famed Man in the Iron Mask was never held at the Château d'If.

 The Château d'If is listed as a monument historique by the French Ministry of Culture.